Patients in Illinois ask an Allergist, “How are food allergies diagnosed?”

 The second factor is the interaction of the antibody with the mast cells, which are commonly located in areas of the body that are susceptible to allergic reactions, such as skin, throat, nose, lungs, and stomach.
 The location of the mast cells will determine the type of allergic reaction symptoms.
 When the antibody attaches to the mast cell, chemicals such as histamine are released.
 If the interaction occurs with mast cells in the nose, throat, or ears, a respiratory or oral reaction may occur.
 If the chemicals are released in the gastrointestinal tract, the reaction may present as vomiting, pain, or diarrhoea.
 Skin mast cells often produce hives.

 Board-certified allergists, Drs.
-Askenazi, Patel, and Hahn, offer several diagnostic options, in three Illinois locations, to determine the food allergen, including:
+Askenazi, and Hahn, offer several diagnostic options, in three Illinois locations, to determine the food allergen, including:

 - Skin testing – two methods of skin testing include a skin prick test, delivering results within minutes, or a skin patch test, performed over several days